Description

 'The Sharpe ratio (also known as the Sharpe index, the Sharpe measure, and the reward-to-variability ratio) is a way to examine the performance of an investment by adjusting for its risk.
 The ratio measures the excess return (or risk premium) per unit of deviation in an investment asset or a trading strategy, typically referred to as risk, named after William F. Sharpe.'

-• Compared with the benchmark BTC-USD (0.86) in the period of the last 5 years, the Sharpe Ratio of 1.14 of Crypto & Leveraged Top 2 Strategy is higher, thus better.
+• Compared with the benchmark BTC-USD (0.79) in the period of the last 5 years, the ratio of return and volatility (Sharpe) of 1.07 of Crypto & Leveraged Top 2 Strategy is larger, thus better.

 Sortino: